HHN/crawler4j/README.md

 This repository contains a fork of [yasserg/crawler4j](https://github.com/yasserg/crawler4j).

-**⚠️ Disclaimer: This repository is not actively maintained.
+**⚠️⚠️ Disclaimer: This repository is not actively maintained.
 Feel free to provide PR/bug fixes if it suits your needs.
-We can also do relases if there is a community need for it.**.
+We can also do relases if there is a community need for it. ⚠️⚠️**.

 ---